-The Salmon River Mountains are covered in the book on pages 108 to 144.
+The Salmon River Mountains are discussed on Pages 108-144 of the book.
 All Salmon River Mountains peaks covered on this website can be found at this link: Salmon River Mountains Updates.

-The Frank Church River of No Retrun Wilderness encompasses nearly two million acres of the Salmon River Mountains (this wilderness also includes sections of the Clearwater Mountains).
+The Frank Church River of No Retun Wilderness encompasses nearly two million acres of the Salmon River Mountains.
+This wilderness also includes sections of the Clearwater Mountains.
 Forest Service FCRNRW page.

-There are a multitude of varied climbing objectives in this massive range, The Bighorn Crags and the Tango Peaks in the east offer many technical climbing opportunities and the Lick Creek Range in the west also has the potential for technical routes.
-In between are many peaks worth hiking.
-Some close to roads and some days from roads.
-Sleeing Deer Mountain and Big Baldy Peak are among my favorite destinations.
+There are a multitude of varied climbing objectives in this massive range.
+The Bighorn Crags and the Tango Peaks in the east offer many technical climbing opportunities.
+The Lick Creek Range in the west also has the potential for technical routes.
+In between are many peaks worth hiking, some close to roads and some days from roads.
+Sleeping Deer Mountain and Big Baldy Peak are among my favorite destinations.

 These mountains are discussed in detail on Pages 108-144 of the book.